• Skip to primary navigation

 Ingredient Notes and Substitutions

-The Bread.
+• The Bread.
 High-quality bread is the key to this sandwich.
-If you go put this on wonder bread, you might as well eat a peanut butter fluff sandwich.
-No shade to a PB and Fluff but we're talking about different universes here.
+If you go put this on wonderbread, you might as well eat a peanut butter fluff sandwich.
 Semolina or Sourdough bread will be your best options.

-Eggplant.
+• Eggplant.
 Make sure you don't cut the eggplant too thick.
 You want a nice thin slice so that it fries and cooks quickly without becoming chewy.
+I like to cut long ways when I'm making fried eggplant for sandwiches.

-Sauce.
-I usually keep leftover sauce in the freezer, but you can make a quick sauce with the ingredients listed in the recipe card below or just use your favorite store-bought sauce.
-I recommend Raos.
+• Marinara.
+I usually keep leftover Marinara Sauce in the freezer, but you can make a quick sauce with the ingredients listed in the recipe card below.
+Worst case scenario, just use your favorite store-bought sauce.

 Quick Sauce Instructions